 It might seem overly simplistic, but pre-handwriting movement practice involves following paths with a pencil.
 Done on a regular basis, it can have a large, positive impact on handwriting ability.

 In this Decorating Cookies worksheet, you begin with some example dotted lines, which kids can follow to practice creating circles and waves.
 There are guide lines and a prompt for children to write about their favorite cookies, then the second page provides basic ‘cookie’ outlines that they can decorate freehand.

 Children will likely find this worksheet fun and engaging as well as useful.
 If you’d like to download it and give it to your child or client, click here.

-Player one chooses a word, and player two tries to guess the letters in the word before player one has a chance to draw the whole dog.
+Player One chooses a word, and player Two tries to guess the letters in the word before player One has a chance to draw and dress the whole snowman.

 3. What Does It Look Like Under the Sea?

 This worksheet is a fun way for kids to practice both drawing and handwriting.
 It’s always easier to get kids to practice when they’re writing about something fun and using their imagination!

 The worksheet asks a simple question: What does it look like under the sea?

 Below this question, there are instructions for the child to imagine what the underwater world might look like and a space to draw what they imagine.